 Why Apply Modular Architecture in Mobile App Design

-The architecture of a mobile application is a set of elements and techniques that define how the internal structure of an application's code should be and should evolve over time.
-It is paramount to plan the technical architecture at the beginning of mobile application development, given that your architectural decisions will have lasting consequences.
+The architecture of a mobile application is a set of elements and techniques that define how the internal structure of an application's code should be and evolve over time.
+It is paramount to plan it well given that your architectural decisions will have lasting consequences.

 Let’s look beyond the UX and graphic design, and dive into the App backend — the submerged part of the iceberg doing the job behind the screen, often in a cloud server.

-You’d ask — Is that where Modular Architectures come into the picture?
+You’d ask — Is that where Modular Architecture comes into the picture?

 Exactly.
 As your application grows, you will want the process of updating and modifying the app to be as seamless as possible.
 By starting off with a modular architecture you will have control over your app's reliability, maintainability, and scalability while providing an excellent forefront for the end-user and the company's technical resources.
 This type of architecture existed already but is an evolving trend.